kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        From American Blues to Zimbabwean Mbira Music; from the acoustic guitar to the kora&#8230;this music has roots!
+        From American Blues to Zimbabwean Mbira Music; from the acoustic guitar to the kora…this music has roots!
       </td>
     </tr>